 To help you save for your retirement, the Government could boost your super savings by giving you a low income super contribution.

 When you set up a regular salary sacrifice payment with your employer, you pay ("sacrifice") some of your pre-tax salary into your super account rather than receiving it as take-home pay.
 It can be a smart way to boost your super and reduce your taxable income.
+You can also put pre-tax money into your super account by making a voluntary contribution, then claiming a tax deduction-see tax deductable contributions below.

 You can a build a better future together by contributing to your spouse’s super.
 And just by doing this, you could get a handy tax offset in the process.